 We could request a friend if we did not have their friends parents on there and they could chat that way.

 Having a face to face conversation was fantastic and to hear them laugh about what was going on at home was brilliant.
+They can use a Facebook post template to share scrapbook like memories over messenger.

 This also put a lot of other parents at ease with what time their children would be spending on the internet.
 It is easily monitored by both parties.